WhpHenry/Atari_Player/readme.md

 Here just take `MsPacman-v0` and `Pong-v0(default)` as examples, you can find more from:
  [openai/atari-py](https://github.com/openai/atari-py)

- if you want others, please find name, add it into your play.py don't forget update corresponding state img cut size in 'preprocess'
+If you want others, please find name, add it into your play.py. don't forget update corresponding state img cut size in 'preprocess'

 ## Basic Enviornment and Requirement:
 - Python 3.6